The Gomersal side that won Division Two in 2002

 Promotion from the Second Division of the Central Yorkshire League to the First Division was achieved in 1981 and in the same year the second team also won their division to move into the top flight.
 Both teams remained in the top division of the CYL, until a decision was made to move up to the Bradford League in 2000.

 Blain later went on to represent New Zealand in Test Cricket.
-Blain was an understudy to Ian Smith and Adam Parore playing in 11 Tests and 38 One Day Internationals for New Zealand with a top score of 78.
+Blain was an understudy to Ian Smith and Adam Parore playing in 11 Tests and 38 one dayers for New Zealand.with a top score of 78.

-The next trophy came along in 1987 when the CYL's 40 over cup competition, the Jack Hampshire Trophy was won for the first time in their history.
-Skipper John Cammidge led them to victory in the Final against Morley.
+The next trophy came along in 1987 when the CYCL's 40 over cup competition, the Jack Hampshire Trophy was won for the first time in their history.
+Skipper John Cammidge led them to victory in the final against Morley.